Enjoy a frugal winter with these free family winter activities!

 22. Serve a Meal at a Homeless Shelter

 There is nothing better for a child to learn than how to care for others.
 Pick a day as a family to help serve a meal at the local homeless shelter.
 This is such a humbling experience!

 - Related: 101 Frugal Ideas To Light The World

 23. Visit a Pet Store

-It’s so simple, but so fun!
+Visiting a pet store is a great way to spend an afternoon.
 We love walking around the local pet store and visiting the cats, dogs, and birds.
 My kids ask to go regularly and I never complain!

 24. Donate to a Thrift Store